dottjt/plastic/chapters/11-bubble.md

 "Oh, you know me.
 I would never allow a witness escape.
 No, didn't you hear about the stock market?
 It's pretty brutal."

 Yet something had caught her by surprise.
 Shock.
 Horror.
 Delore.
 In the fade distance, chirping in a distinctive waddle of daphnia and jellied sand, was a man the office had witnessed in months.
-Dressed casual in a Tahitian blind, peppered to the brim in tropical flowers and exotic motifs.
+Dressed casual in a Tahitian blind, peppered to the brim in subtropic flowers and exotic motifs.
 It was a bit like watching an air travel billboard approach you without warning, alas to everyone's surprise.
 The boss was in the office for the first time in months.
 The chastity had become agonising.
 God had arrived.

 ## Scene 1 END